LimePay/docs/Processing-Payments.md

 #### 5.2 Signing Transactions

 In order for you to process payments you need to provide the initialised payment with the signed (by the shopper's private key) Ethereum transactions.
-For the sake of convenience, `limepay-web` supports signing Ethereum transactions  and directly providing them to the payment.
+For the sake of convenience, `limepay-web` supports signing Ethereum transactions  and directly sets them to the payment instance.

 *Example:*
 ```javascript